josesk1975/Jellyfin-Linux-Permissions/README.md

 ```
 ------------------------------------------------------------------------------------------------------------------------------------------------

-### Configuring the /etc/fstab for the drive/partition
+### Configuring the /etc/fstab to mount a drive/partition

 > [!IMPORTANT]
 > In this example the user "boss" is my username (e.g. the person who will have access to add media to the server) change this for your username.